quinlan-lab/constraint-tools/README.md

 ```
 train-germline-model
-      estimate kmer-dependent SNV probabilities and singleton-count probabilities
+      Estimate kmer-dependent SNV probabilities and singleton-count probabilities
       (see the model defined in the "define-model" folder)
 dashboard-germline-model
-      start a web app that visualizes observed and expected
+      Start a web app that visualizes observed and expected
       SNV and singleton counts as a function of genomic coordinate
 predict-germline-constraint
-      call genomic regions predicted to be under negative selection
+      Call genomic regions predicted to be under negative selection
       in the germline [not yet implemented]
 ```